kebaldwi/CATC-TEMPLATES/LABS/LAB-9-ISE-Automation/ise-automation-1-certificates/01-PKI-Infrastructure.md

 Install-AdcsCertificationAuthority @certConfig
 ```

-These are the scripts to get Certification Enrollment Web Services turned on to get a certificate (these are also part of the above PowerShell file, no need to run them separately)
+Next, here are the scripts to get Certification Enrollment Web Services turned on to get a certificate (these are also part of the above PowerShell file, no need to run them separately)

 ```ps
 # Enable the Certificate Authority Web Enrollment service